 At some point in the various journeys, we embark on in our lives, we get to a part where we feel like giving up.

-Sometimes we give up before we even start and other times we give up just before we are about to make that huge break-through that we have been putting so much effort in to achieve.”
+Sometimes we give up before we even start and other times we give up just before we are about to make that huge breakthrough that we have been putting so much effort into achieving.”